• Home

 The British Empire Strikes America

-50 British ships, over 300 cannon, 10,000 stands of arms, over 3,000 professional troops under Generals Clinton and Cornwallis attack America at the mouth of Charlestown harbor after a four-week siege.
+50 British ships, over 300 cannon, 10,000 stands of arms, over 3,000 professional troops under Generals Clinton and Cornwallis attack America at the mouth of Charlestown harbor after a four-week warship blockade and troop build-up.
 The British objective: capture Charlestown, then the Carolinas and Georgia, recruit and arm Loyalists and Native Americas, make Charlestown "the seat of the war" to conquer America.

 One of the largest amphibious assaults of the time commences.